stevenbitner/stevenbitner.github.io/_portfolio/2016-10-17-outward-bound-daily.md

 ![Rowing](/images/sailing-blog/rowing.jpeg)

 We’d spend the day sailing and toward sundown pull into a nice spot to drop the hook for the night.
 Once we set the anchor (kind of an ordeal without an engine, but on a pulling boat you always have the oars), we’d immediately transform the boat into a campsite.
 First the booms get lashed to the fore and aft masts, creating an overhead.
 Then an elaborate system of lashed lines forms the skeleton for the tent.
-Cover it up with a water-proof tarp, and your got the core.
-Then, all of the oars are unlashed and spread out to cover up the storage holes (where people’s legs are below).
+Cover it up with a water-proof tarp, and you have got the core.
+Then, all of the oars are un-lashed and spread out to cover up the storage holes (where people’s legs are below).
 That’s the bed.

 ![Hanging out under the tarp](/images/sailing-blog/under-the-tarp.jpeg)

 The course is supposed to, above all else, force some introspection and discomfort.
 It has both in spades.
-Every day when we’d anchor, we would have 15 minutes or so of time where no one was allowed to move around or talk.
+Every day when we would anchor, we would have 15 minutes or so of time where no one was allowed to move around or talk.
 We were only allowed to write in journals or otherwise reflect on the day.
 After dinner, we would all get together for guided discussions with the two staff leaders.
 Deep conversations that were both introspective and, at times due to the highly personal details being shared, uncomfortable.

 ![Relaxing and reflecting](/images/sailing-blog/feet-up.jpeg)